 - olive oil (get olive oil with added herbs or lemon for a boost of support)

 - red grapes

 - tart cherries or tart cherry juice

-- honey (for added convenience, try honey sticks or honey spoons for your teas or other beverages)
+- honey (Be sure it is 100% real or raw honey.
+For added convenience, try honey sticks or honey spoons for your teas or other beverages.)